Asian Film Awards: History

 The former Asian Film Awards trophy designed by William Chang used in the 3rd Asian Film Awards in 2009.

-On January 29, 2007, Wilfred Wong, the Chairman of Hong Kong International Film Festival Society, announced the launch of the Asian Film Awards (AFA).
-The 1st Asian Film Awards occurred on March 20, 2007, on the opening night of the 31st Hong Kong International Film Festival (HKIFF) in Hong Kong Convention and Exhibition Centre.
+On 29 January 2007, Wilfred Wong, the Chairman of Hong Kong International Film Festival Society, announced the launch of the Asian Film Awards (AFA).
+The 1st Asian Film Awards occurred on 20 March 2007, on the opening night of the 31st Hong Kong International Film Festival (HKIFF) in Hong Kong Convention and Exhibition Centre.
 It honoured the best film achievements of the Asian cinema in the year 2006.
 It was attended by about 4000 guests from around the world.

 The AFA Presentation Ceremony takes place as part of the Entertainment Expo Hong Kong Opening Gala.
 Eminent filmmakers and superstars from around the world are invited to bestow awards upon the winner(s) of each category, making the ceremony a dazzling extravaganza as well as an influential cultural event.

 Throughout its history and since its inauguration in 2007, Chinese-language films and professionals from China, Taiwan, and Hong Kong have dominated the awards.

 The trophy

-On February 13, 2007, the Hong Kong Trade Development Council hosted a celebration of Park Chan-wook's I'm a Cyborg, But That's OK announcement of being the opening film for the 31st Hong Kong International Film Festival at a reception in Berlin.
+On 13 February 2007, the Hong Kong Trade Development Council hosted a celebration of Park Chan-wook's I'm a Cyborg, But That's OK announcement of being the opening film for the 31st Hong Kong International Film Festival at a reception in Berlin.
 At the same event the AFA trophy, designed by award-winning production designer, William Chang, was also unveiled.

 According to William Chang, his inspiration behind the artwork was his admiration to a combination of architectural drawings and his own collection of antique statues.
 Measuring 36 cm (14 in), the trophy symbolises the joy and the accomplishment of all the award winners.

 The current trophy is gold as a whole but had changed significantly before.
 The first trophies that were handed in 2007 has its trophy in black with a white base.
 In the 2nd AFA, the current gold colour was used as whole but in 2009 for its 3rd AFA instead of a gold base, it has a black base.
 Then in 2010, the whole gold trophy had returned and now used nowadays.

 Eligibility, nominations and voting

 To be eligible, films must be feature length (more than 60 minutes); be in 35mm or 70mm film format or digital format suitable for exhibition in cinemas; and be fiction films from Asia.
 This encompasses all the cinemas of Asia: East Asia, Central Asia, South Asia, Southeast Asia and West Asia.
 Additionally, the films must have English subtitles.

-The films must have been released between January 1 and December 31 of the year preceding the awards ceremony, and have been exhibited through a domestic theatrical release and distribution to at least one other country; been premiered at an international film festival; or received national film awards.
+The films must have been released between 1 January and 31 December of the year preceding the awards ceremony, and have been exhibited through a domestic theatrical release and distribution to at least one other country; been premiered at an international film festival; or received national film awards.

 The Hong Kong International Film Festival Society compile the preliminary nomination list with the participation of the two parties who can submit films for the consideration to be included in the nomination list which are: